 As bassist Conor Deegan says of James Ford-produced fourth album ‘Romance’, “We’ve always had this sense of idealism and romance.
 Each album gets further away from observing that through the lens of Ireland”.
 Now settled in London, the boys are searching for “where and what else there is to be romantic about.”

-This sound was not new to Fontaines D.C. we'd heard the Massive Attack trip-hop noir vibes first hinted at on ‘Skinty Fia’’s title track, ‘Starburster’ is a pensive art-rock beast that fuses elements of electronica and hip-hop more akin to their fellow striking countrymen (and recent collaborators) KNEECAP.
-It's one of the bands defining moments, a song that changed things for Fontaines D.C. forever, the song that opened their biggest chapter to date.
+This sound was not new to Fontaines D.C.
+We'd heard the Massive Attack trip-hop noir vibes first hinted at on ‘Skinty Fia’s title track, ‘Starburster’ is a pensive art-rock beast that fuses elements of electronica and hip-hop more akin to their fellow striking countrymen (and recent collaborators) KNEECAP.
+It's one of the band's defining moments, a song that changed things for Fontaines D.C. forever, the song that opened their biggest chapter to date.

 The album’s second single, 'Favourite', marked a return to more traditional Fontaines D.C. territory, introspective, poetic, and steeped in nostalgia.
 Sonically, it’s indebted to post-punk greats like The Cure, combining shimmering guitar textures with a propulsive rhythm that feels both wistful and alive.
 Frontman Grian Chatten described the track as having “this never-ending sound to it, a continuous cycle that goes from euphoria to sadness.
 Two worlds that are spinning forever.”
 It’s a song about life’s impermanence and the beauty of embracing its challenges, no matter how cyclical or bittersweet they may be.